 Where to Stay in Belfast

-The Warren Belfast – Those looking for luxury will love this plush, centrally-locted hotel in the heart of Belfast.
-They have a number of luxe rooms to choose from, great amenities, breakfast each morning and an unbeatable location in the Queen’s Quarter.
-Click here to check availability
+The Warren Belfast – Those looking for luxury will love this plush, centrally-located hotel in the heart of Belfast.
+They have several luxe rooms to choose from, great amenities, breakfast each morning and an unbeatable location in the Queen’s Quarter

 Central Belfast Apartments: Citygate – If you’re looking for a self-catering option while visiting Belfast, then these apartments are the perfect choice.
-Centrally located, they have a number of fully-furnished flats available along with free parking for guests.
-Click here to check availability
+Centrally located, they have many fully-furnished flats available along with free parking for guests.

 Not quite what you’re looking for?
 Click here to browse more Belfast hotels!